jayelle0609/Machine-Learning-Algorithms/Data Analysis SOP.md

 Be curious and ask alot of questions to your data!

 # Data Pre-collection
-- Develop expectations, set questions
+- Develop expectations, set questions to the interest of your audience
+- You should also check that the questions has not already been answered.
 - Collect data
 - Compare expectations with data
 - If the expectations and data don't match, revise your expectations or fix (change or wrangle) the data to match expectations